hermy991/spinosaurus/README.md

 # TODO

-- testing getMetadata, getTempMetadata, clearMetadata, clearTempMetadata
+- [ ] testing getMetadata, getTempMetadata, clearMetadata, clearTempMetadata
-- testing primary column executor
+- [ ] testing primary column executor testing
-- testing generated column executor
+- [ ] testing generated column executor testing
-- configuration env and files flow
+- [ ] configuration env and files flow
-- alter column (implement primary key and auto-increment)
+- [ ] alter column (implement primary key and auto-increment)
-- generate columns from entity in select
+- [ ] generate columns from entity in select
+- [ ] using entity on insert, update and delete
+- [ ] using entity in from(Entity, {as?})